jhaak1/NGS/README.md

 BULK RNA-SEQ WORKFLOW

-This workflow uses hisat2 to align transcripts to a reference genome, as well as salmon to classify transcripts.
+This workflow uses hisat2 to align transcripts to a reference genome, as well as Salmon to classify transcripts.
 It then uses edgeR to perform differential expression analysis, followed by the production of heatmaps for visualizing within-group and between-group variability.
 It also uses tin.py to calculate transcript integrity numbers (TIN).